 Use of AI: Developing competency with AI technologies, such as Chat GPT, is a skill set you need.
 We want to help you develop AI competency while also learning and understanding the course material.
-In this course, we allow the use of AI, following this policy (modified from Mark Phelan, from Syllabi Policies for AI Generative Tools).
-Students are expected to follow this policy to avoid plagiarism reports.
+In this course, we allow the use of AI, following this policy.
+Students not following this policy will be reported to the URI Office of Student Life for plagiarism.